The Pan-STARRS1 Surveys: The PS1 Surveys

 \subsubsection{Small Area Survey 2}

 In July 2011 a test area of the 3$\pi$ survey, consisting of about 70 deg$^2$ centered on $(\alpha,\delta) = (334\degree, 0\degree)$ (J2000), was observed to the expected final depth of the survey in \grizy .
 These data are described in depth in \cite{2013MNRAS.435.1825M} where general issues of the data and the PS1 reduction software is subject to a rigorous investigation, with emphasis on the depth of the stacked survey.
 A further paper \citep{2014MNRAS.437..748F} demonstrates how galaxy number counts and the angular two-point galaxy correlation function, w($\theta$),can be reliably measured.
-This data is not included in DR1.
+These data are not included in DR1 or DR2.